 Groundwater (Recaptured From Basement De-watering Sites):

 Purple Pipe Water Services also procures groundwater from basement de-watering sites in Palo Alto.
 The groundwater generally has a lower salt content, but it is not filtered or purified.
 The groundwater is tested once when the basement de-watering commences.
 Chemical analysis differs a bit at each basement site and, although it is very clear, it may contain suspended solids (extra service fees may apply).
 Groundwater salinity tests are done by measuring the electrolyte composition of the water by examining its specific electrical conductance (SEC).
 This measures microsiemens content along with pH balance, alkalinity, and Eh (redox potential).
 Specific conductance is the measure of the ability of a water conduct electricity.
-In general, the higher the concentration of dissolved sales in teh water, the easier it is for electricty to pass through water.
+In general, the higher the concentration of dissolved sales in the water, the easier it is for electricity to pass through water.
 Conductivity is reported in micromhos (umhos) of microSiemens (uS) per centimeter (cm).
-Conductivity measurements can be converted to TDS measurements, which are usually reported in parts per million (ppm) by roughly multiplying your umhos/cm or uS/cm by a conversion ratio of 0.66, although this can ratio can go as high as 0.80 depending on the quality of the source.
-When converted to TDS levels, the groundwater we use from Palo Alto typically converts to TDS levels in the 250-375 ppm range.
+Conductivity measurements can be converted to TDS measurements, which are usually reported in parts per million (ppm) by roughly multiplying your umhos/cm or uS/cm by a conversion ratio of 0.66, although this can ratio can range from 0.50 - 0.80 depending on the quality of the source.
+When converted to TDS levels, the groundwater we use from Palo Alto typically converts to TDS levels in the 400-650 ppm range.

 Enhanced Recycled Water (Coming in 2018):